 "My whole personality from a coaching standpoint has been altered as a result of BYU and winning a national championship," Miller recalls.
 "It was an opportunity to see football done at the best possible level."

 Before BYU, Miller worked four years (1980-1983) at St. Cloud State University, his alma mater.
 There he served on Mike Simpson's coaching staff as the defensive coordinator, coaching the secondary and linebackers as well as backs on offense.
 He also played four seasons (1973-1976) for Simpson – "one of the smartest football coaches I've ever been around," said Miller of his mentor – as an inside linebacker and spent time in training camp (1977) in the Canadian Football League with the Toronto Argonauts.

 Miller got his coaching start in the high school ranks as an assistant at Cathedral High School in St. Cloud, Minn.
 He coached three seasons (1977, 1978, 1983), working as either an offensive or defensive coordinator.

 He received his bachelor's degree from St. Cloud State in 1977 (health and physical education) and his master's degree in 1981 (health education).
 In 1987, Miller earned his doctorate of education from BYU in educational administration with an emphasis in public relations and athletic administration.

-Miller was born September 29, 1954, in Graceville, Minn.
+Miller grew up in the small western town of Graceville, Minn.
 He and his wife, Kathy, have one son, B.J., and one daughter, Whitney.
 B.J. earned his master's degree in sports management from Belmont University in Nashville, Tenn., after graduating from WLC in May 2006.
 Whitney, who graduated from WLC in May 2010, earned a master's degree in clinical mental health counseling from Valparaiso University in August 2012.
-The family resides in Germantown.